 The Bid Lab works with small to medium-sized businesses to navigate the complexities of responding to RFPs.
 We work as an extension of your team and serve as your RFP SME.
 To this end, your team will learn about the process of submitting bids, and find relief in the tools we provide to make bid writing easier in the future.

-Given the unique needs of your business, we have developed our services to be all-inclusive as well as offering flexibility with a la carte pricing options.
-This flexibility allows us to take over for clients who are overburdened with other work, and also to supplement expertise for clients who solely need assistance with shell document creation.
+Given the unique needs of your business, we’ve developed our services to be all-inclusive as well as offering flexibility with à la carte pricing options.
+This flexibility allows us to take over for clients who are overburdened with other work and also to supplement expertise for clients who solely need assistance with shell document creation.
 Learn more about our Bid Manager services here or schedule a free consultation with one of our bid experts.

 How long does it take to find out if I was awarded the contract?